 Today’s employees are receiving 88 emails a day, so it’s key that your internal newsletter gets – and keeps – employee attention.
 Shorter sentences with simple, accessible language are your best bet.

-Keep the employee newsletter clean and minimal, like this example from The New York Times.
+Keep the employee newsletter clean and minimal with great email design, like this example from Stripo:

 Key takeaway: Respect your employees time by giving them a newsletter that is quick to read and easy to understand.
 Organizing your newsletter effectively can help reduce the amount of text you need.